Accessibility: Developing Content

 Pie ChartIdentify the purpose of the content; is it to convey a business message or for entertainment, or is it educational?

 Once the purpose is established, think about what information is deemed to be most important and prioritize.
-An orderly presentation wherein the common threads of the theme are connected, will be much easier to remember.
+An orderly presentation wherein the common threads of the theme are connected, will be easier to remember.
 When creating a document for example, prioritize by using header level changes to clearly denote structure.

 Now evaluate the performance of the document; identify any gaps in information and ensure the overall structure is cohesive.
 Double check verbiage; a word that is benign when addressing a customer, may have an entirely different meaning to a co-worker or another industry professional.
 Be clear on context.
 When writing for an eLearning student for example, even a subtle shift in language can convey a different meaning.
 Take the word structure for example.
 A structured course would be one considered to be made up of individual learning objective modules, which are taken in sequential order.
 But when that word is used in a business setting, it can refer to an organizational flow of the work cycle.
 Same word, different meanings.